wesnick/bikeshed/docs/project.md

 Whenever you make a fundamental change to architectural approach or establish a new pattern that should be followed through the whole application, be sure to update this document.

+### File Type Detection

+The application uses a custom file type detection system:

+- File types are detected using a combination of extension mapping and magic library
+- A single source of truth (`FILE_TYPE_MAP` in `src/utils/file_types.py`) maps extensions to MIME types and icons
+- Extension-based detection is prioritized for text files to ensure consistency
+- The system provides better accuracy for text files like markdown, yaml, and documentation formats

 ### Workflow System

 The application uses the Transitions library to implement a state machine for dialog workflows: